LibrePDF/OpenPDF/README.md

 - Code indentation style is 4 spaces.
 Maximum line length is 120 characters.
 - Generally try to preserve the coding style in the file you are modifying.

-## OpenPDF 3.0.0 - development and technology research version.
-- Part of modernization effort of OpenPDF.
-Planned release in 2026 or 2027.
-- Package name changed from `com.lowagie` to `org.openpdf`.
-Source code that uses OpenPDF must update its import statements accordingly.
-Usually this can be done with a simple find-and-replace operation in your IDE.
-This change reflects the true identity of OpenPDF as a modern, community-driven PDF library independent of the original iText 2.x (`com.lowagie`).
-- OpenPDF 3.0.x requires Java 24 or later.

 ## Dependencies

 ### Required Dependencies

 We have now different versions of OpenPDF, and they require different versions of Java:

-- The 3.0.x Branch requires Java 24 or later.
-Package name changed from `com.lowagie` to `org.openpdf`.
 - The 2.1.x Branch requires Java 21 or later.
 - The 2.0.x Branch requires Java 17 or later.
 - The 1.4.x Branch requires Java 11 or later.